eigenfoo/old-eigenfoo.github.io/_drafts/2019-12-13-mass-matrix-benchmarks.md

   more careful estimates using expanding windows can provide much better sampling).

+- I suspect the number of effective samples per second for a full mass matrix on the `lrnormal` model (0.01 effective samples per second) is a mistake (or some other computational fluke): it looks way too low to be reasonable.

 - `covadapt` seems to run into some numerical difficulties?
 While running these benchmarks I ran into an inscrutable and non-reproducible [`ArpackError`](https://stackoverflow.com/q/18436667) from SciPy.